nstarman/astropy-APEs/Type-Hinting-APE.rst

 request if it makes sense to implement it in discrete phases).
 If no code is yet implemented, just put "N/A"

+- For running MyPy and the CI: https://github.com/astropy/astropy/pull/12971
+- ...

 Implementation
 --------------